-If the turbine motor is operated using oil-laden or dirty air, it will fail and require replacement.
+If the turbine motor is operated using oil-laden or contaminated air, it will fail and require replacement.
 Failure of the motor due to contamination in the spindle air is not covered under warranty.
 The motor may also require replacement after an extended operating life or following a severe collision.
-There are no user serviceable parts in the turbine motor.
-Flexdeburr units with defective motors should be returned to ATI during the warranty period.
+The turbine motor does not include any user serviceable parts Deburring tool units with defective motors should be returned to ATI during the warranty period.
 Motors are sold as complete, modular assemblies to simplify and expedite user installation.
 Should the customer wish to replace the motor after the warranty period, perform the following steps: